US Hellfire Missile Orders, FY 2011-2017

 “One of the most noticeable operational enhancements in the AGM-114R missile is that the pilot can now select the [blast type] while on the move and without having to have a pre-set mission load prior to departure… This is a big deal in insurgency warfare, as witnessed in Afghanistan where the Taliban are fighting in the open and simultaneously planning their next attacks in amongst the local populace using fixed structure facilities to screen their presence.”

-Two more Hellfire variants feature key changes that aren’t related to their warheads.
+Four more Hellfire variants feature key changes that aren’t related to their warhead types.

 The AGM-114L “Longbow Hellfire” adds a millimeter-wave radar seeker, which makes it a “fire-and-forget” missile.
-It’s integrated with the mast-mounted radar on AH-64D Apache Longbow helicopters, and AH-1 Cobra family attack helicopters have been tested with different add-ons that would give them similar capabilities.
+It’s integrated with the mast-mounted Longbow radar on AH-64D Apache Longbow helicopters, and AH-1 Cobra family attack helicopters have been tested with different add-ons that would give them similar capabilities.
+It can also be guided by ship radars, and its fire-and-forget capabilities make it a very useful defense against small boat suicide swarms.
+The US Navy is taking on Army stocks to use in its Littoral Combat Ship.

 Contracts and Key Events